acl-org/ACLPUB/docs/formatting.md

 | bibliography          | 10 pt     |       |
 | footnotes             | 9 pt      |       |

 For any text or numbers in tables and figures, whenever possible, please use the font size of the document text.
 As a rule of thumb, any text or numbers should be clearly readable when the paper is printed on A4 paper.
-Submissions that abuse the font size or spacing for figures/tables may be desk rejected.
+Submissions that abuse the font size or spacing for figures/tables, or use non-human-visible text, may be desk rejected.

 ### Title and Authors

-Center the title and the author name(s) and affiliation(s) across both columns.
+Follow the ACL style file, which centers the title and the author name(s) and affiliation(s) across both columns.
+Standard font features (bold, italics, underlining) are permitted in the PDF, title, but this is not a place for visual creativity.
+No extra visual content (images, annotations, or other flair) may be added to the title box.

 Place the title centered at the top of the first page, in 15-point bold.
 Long titles should be typed on two lines without a blank line intervening.
 Put the title 2.5 cm from the top of the page.
 Write the title in [title case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case); do not write the title in all capital letters, except for acronyms and names (e.g., "BLEU") that are normally written in all capitals.
+The title should contain only plain text without extra markup and LateX commands (for compatibility across various platforms where metadata is displayed).

 Place the author name(s) and affiliation(s) under the title.
 Write authors' full names; do not abbreviate given names to initials, unless they are normally written as initials ("Margaret Mitchell", not "M. Mitchell").